apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple Develops Breakthrough Method for Running LLMs on iPhones**
+**Apple wants AI to run directly on its hardware instead of in the cloud**

-You can read more about it [here](https://www.macrumors.com/2023/12/21/apple-ai-researchers-run-llms-iphones/).
+You can read more about it [here](https://www.ft.com/content/10685ed7-4b8f-4411-ae2e-5de1e3454027).

 ## Requirements
 - Python 3.8